yagoluiz/juridical-console/README.md

 ## Project Overview

-This project is based on [juridical-worker](https://github.com/yagoluiz/juridical-worker), but implemented in Clojure.
+This project is based on [juridical-worker](https://github.com/yagoluiz/juridical-worker) implemented in Clojure.

 ## Running the Project